Hasanalsh/Hasanalsh-Hasanalsh-Edge-Detection-Combined-with-Smoothing-and-Thresholding/README.md

-# Edge-Detection Combined with Smoothing and Thresholding
+# Edge Detection Combined with Smoothing and Thresholding
- This project is for detect the edge and isolate the blood vessel in the image
+ This project is about detect edge Detection using Sobel Operator Combined with Smoothing such as Avverging and Gaussian filters and Thresholding.
+The project has three main goals which are:
+ - 1
+ - 2